pkmn/engine/src/lib/gen1/README.md

 - **Bide**: If the opponent faints after Bide inflicts damage on Pokémon Showdown residual damage incorrectly still gets applied to Bide's user.
+- **Counter**: On Pokémon Showdown choices made while sleeping (which should not have been registered) can erroneously cause Counter to trigger Desync Clause Mod behavior.
 - **Leech Seed**: Leech Seed fails to heal its source side if a seeded target faints due to recoil/crash damage on Pokémon Showdown.
 Pokémon Showdown also updates the battle's last damage field with the uncapped Leech Seed damage if the residual damage is applied which has consequences